RTEMS/rtems-docs/bsp-howto/target_dependant_files.rst

 This class of code provides the most specific glue between RTEMS and a particular board.
 This code is represented by the Board Support Packages and associated Device Drivers.
-Sources for the BSPs included in the RTEMS distribution are located in the directory ``c/src/lib/libbsp``.
+Sources for the BSPs included in the RTEMS distribution are located in the directory
+`bsps <https://git.rtems.org/rtems/tree/bsps>`_.
 The BSP source directory is further subdivided based on the CPU family and BSP.

 Some BSPs may support multiple board models within a single board family.
 This is necessary when the board supports multiple variants on a single base board.